backstage/backstage/docs/local-dev/cli-build-system.md

 `--config <path>` flag to `backstage-cli test`, or placing a `jest.config.js` or `jest.config.ts` file in your package.

-The build-in configuration brings a couple of benefits and features.
+The built-in configuration brings a couple of benefits and features.
 The most important one being a baseline transformer and module configuration that enables support for the listed [loaders](#loaders) within tests.
-It will also automatically detect and uses `src/setupTests.ts` if it exists, and provide a coverage configuration that works well with our selected transpilers.
+It will also automatically detect and use `src/setupTests.ts` if it exists, and provides a coverage configuration that works well with our selected transpilers.

 The configuration also takes a project-wide approach, with the expectation most